- FAQ (including who is eligible)

 - You develop infections easily

-- Cosmetic procedures such as botox/fillers around the treated area should be completed 4 weeks in advance
+- Cosmetic procedures such as botox/fillers must always be 4 weeks apart (before/after treatment).
+No exceptions.

 - If your appointment is during a cold sore outbreak, your procedure cannot be performed.
 If you do not have cold sores, it is highly recommended for you to go to your family doctor and get Zovirax or another anti viral medication prescribed to take 5 days prior procedure, the day of, and 5 days after as a precaution.
 Cold sores is herpes simplex virus and many are not aware that they are a carrier of the virus as the signs are not always visible until it is triggered.
 Lip blush can trigger cold sores if you are a carrier of this virus therefore as a precaution, it is recommended that you take anti viral mediation as cold sores can affect the healing result